skunkiferous/PrimitiveFunc/README.md

   Hint: It supports up to 5 as the maximum number of parameters, but that would be near 1 million interfaces; not recommended.
   (Note: this step generates FuncGenerated-x.y.z.jar, modify the 'FuncGenerated/pom.xml' appropriately if the artifact-ids need any modifications.)

+Note: To stop the "exponential explosion" of the number of functor interfaces, the "4-paramters" functor only takes an object as last parameter, and the "5-parameters" functor only take objects as the last two parameters.
+In other words, only the first 3 parameters are "totally free".
+This can be worked around in many cases by moving the "object parameters" to the end.
+(Perhaps, having the Objects as first parameters would be better?)

 Primitive Tuple Implementations
 ===============================